SkeLLLa/pinot-noir/docs/api/pinot-noir.iresulttable.dataschema.md

 ## IResultTable.dataSchema property

-Schema that describes the schema of the response
+Schema that describes the schema of the response.

 **Signature:**